sjoerdvankreel/xt-audio/readme.txt

 does not support WinForms/WPF so no GUI apps.

 * .NET Core on linux (dotnet-runtime) currently only supports x64.
-.NET Core binaries can still be used on x86 linux using mono.

 * The distributed binaries are linked with all supported backends.
 Backends may be disabled at compile time if compiled from source,